twcc/man-vip/doc-en/docs/user-guides/twcc/vcs/images/manage-images.md

 ## Create instances from images

-Please refer to [Create custom instances](https://man.twcc.vip/en/docs/vcs/user-guides/creation/custom-instances) to create a customized instance from the image created in the project or from an image shared by other projects.
+Please refer to [Create a custom instance](/user-guides/twcc/vcs/instances/create/create-custom-instances.md) to create a customized instance from the image created in the project or from an image shared by other projects.